Code Enforcement Defense

 Schedule a Consultation

-A practical approach to municipal enforcement.
+A practical approach to code enforcement defense.

 Common code enforcement problems handled by the firm.

-Code enforcement issues can arise from a complaint, inspection, permit review, business license renewal, property sale, tenant dispute, renovation project, or local government investigation.
+These matters can arise from a complaint, inspection, permit review, business license renewal, property sale, tenant dispute, renovation project, or local government investigation.

 Property and construction issues